eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-23-1/index.md

 v23.1 of eccenca DataIntegration introduced the following deprecations:

 -   Resource endpoints:
-    -   All endpoints starting with `workspace/projects/:project/resources/:name` have become deprecated.
-    -   Use corresponding endpoints starting with `workspace/projects/:project/files` instead that have a query parameter `path` instead of the path parameter `name`.
+    -   All resources endpoints that have the _file path_ (`workspace/projects/:project/resources/:name`) encoded in the URL path are now deprecated.
+The files endpoints using a _query parameter_ for the path should be used now.

 ## eccenca DataManager v23.1